Frequently Asked Questions

-You also want to be sure that your child does not have any “gaps” in what should be learned at each level.
-Sometimes these gaps will not show up until later in a child’s education.
+You also want to be sure that your child does not have any "gaps" in what she should learn at each level.
+Sometimes these gaps will not show up until later in a child's education.

-We also want to encourage our children to become independent learners.
-It is great if we can give our child an activity to complete and he/she can be successful working independently.
-If we have to help our child to work through every detail of every assignment, it may be a sign that the curriculum is too challenging or that a child may need to gain confidence working independently.
+You also want to encourage your child to become an independent learner.
+If you have to help her work through every detail of every assignment, it may be a sign that the curriculum is too challenging or that she may need to gain confidence working independently.
 Ideally, a majority of the activities should be done by your child independently.

-Another option for children who are at the lower end of the recommended age, but who still need something more advanced, is to compact the curriculum.
+Another option for children who are at the lower end of the recommended age but still need something more advanced is to "compact" the curriculum.
 This means to work through the curriculum at a faster pace.
 You may go through two lessons during the day and even skip activities that you know your child has already mastered.
-We do not recommend moving so quickly that your child misses out on engaging discussions with you or interesting activities and projects.
-Some activities may not be “hard” for your child but may be creative and enjoyable.
-When a curriculum is compacted, you may finish it in less time and then move up to the next level.
+We do not recommend moving so quickly that your child misses out on engaging discussions with you or interesting activities and projects, though.
+Some activities may not be "hard" for your child but may be creative and enjoyable.
+When a curriculum is compacted, you may finish it in less time and then move up to the next level faster.